MartinEesmaa/VVCEasy/VVC.md

 * C89 programming language
 * Supports Windows, macOS, Linux, BSD, Android & iOS.
-* Supports SIMD optimizations of x86 and arm of SSE and AVX2.
+* Supports SIMD optimizations of x86 (SSE & AVX2) and ARM.
 * Most modern VVC encoded files do not work at all, some old VVC encoded files works
 * Still faster decoding, outputs to YUV only.
 * Lossless decoding VVC is not supported.